gerasimosk/LaTeX-Editor/README.md

 ## Functional Requirements / User Stories

-- <b>User Story 1</b>: User want to create a new Latex document, based on a particular Latex document template.
-If I don't specify a template, the application should create an empty Latex document.
+<li><b>User Story 1</b>: User want to create a new Latex document, based on a particular Latex document
+template.
+If I don't specify a template, the application should create an empty Latex document.</li>
-- <b>User Story 2</b>: User want to edit the contents of the Latex document, via the application's user interface.
+<li><b>User Story 2</b>: User want to edit the contents of the Latex document, via the application's user
+interface.</li>
-- <b>User Story 3</b>: User want to add Latex commands in the Latex document automatically using the application user interface.
+<li><b>User Story 3</b>: User want to add Latex commands in the Latex document automatically using the
+application user interface.
 A minimal set of Latex commands that I want to use is given in Table 1.
 Some of the commands are allowed only for specific types of Latex documents.
-The application should notify me if I try to add Latex commands that are not allowed in the Latex document.
+The application should notify me if I try to add Latex commands that are not allowed in the Latex document.</li>
-- <b>User Story 4</b>: User should be able to activate an automatic version tracking mechanism that keeps track of the document evolution history, at any time.
+<li><b>User Story 4</b>: User should be able to activate an automatic version tracking mechanism that keeps
+track of the document evolution history, at any time.
 The history consists of a sequence of subsequent versions of the Latex document.
-The mechanism should provide at least two alternative storage strategies for the document evolution history:
+The mechanism should provide at least two alternative storage strategies for the document evolution history:</li>
 <dl>
   <dd><b>Volatile (default strategy)</b>: for each document change the mechanism keeps the previous
 version of the document in a main memory list of subsequent document versions.</dd>